lidkalidka/css_effects/README.md

 # css_effects

 ## General info
-This is site on which I have learnt how to implement some css effects for "animate" images.
+This is site on which I have learnt how to implement some css effects to animate images.

 ## Technologies
 HTML5